ashaluwalakazeem/Form-Generator-Exercise/README.md

-# Capsone Exercise
+# Capsone

-Build a mobile app that meets the following criteria An app that
+Task: Build a mobile app that meets the following criteria An app that
 - enables a user to create a new form using a "configuration file"
 - Users can fill out the form and save the records offline